SRWC community grant program

 ● child/teen safety initiatives

-Hunger – We believe no one should go hungry and yet many of our neighbors do.
-We know those who are hungry likely need other ancillary services.
-Best practice programs act as a hub for additional support services that will provide a hand up out of poverty (i.e. - employment training, clothing, shelter, health services).
-Therefore, we wish to support:
+Hunger – We believe no one should go hungry.
+Best practice programs act as a hub for additional support services that provide a hand up out of poverty (i.e. - employment training, clothing, shelter, health services).
+Therefore, we support:

 ● programs that offer meals and food boxes along with additional support services